danahagist/100_Days_Of_ML_Code/activity.md

-### Day 98: December 17th, 2018
+### Day 98: December 20th, 2018

 ***Today's Progress***:
-I've had to table most activities for the last few days due to some personal things going on, but I'm back at it on this Monday morning!
-Today, I jumpted back into the material on Dataquest, looking at the module on "Naive Bayes for Sentiment Analysis."
+I've had to table most activities for the last few days due to some personal things going on, but I'm back at it on this Thursday morning!
+Today, I jumped back into the material on Dataquest, completing the modules on "Naive Bayes for Sentiment Analysis," "An Introduction to K-Nearest Neighbors," and "Introduction to Natural Language Processing."

 Dataquest: https://www.dataquest.io/home
-- N
+- Naive Bayes for Sentiment Analysis
+- An Introduction to K-Nearest Neighbors
+- Introduction to Natural Language Processing

 ***Thoughts:***
-I
+I'm at 96% through the Data Scientist in Python track on Dataquest, so only a few days left.
+Also, I'm only a couple days out from finishing my 100 Days of ML Code Challenge.
+There are many exciting things on the horizon, so I'll keep you all posted!

 ***Link to Work/Certifications:***
 None